-Internal Complaint Process - State Employees
+Internal Complaint Process

 The SUNY Upstate Medical University (SUNY Upstate) does not tolerate discrimination on the basis of race, sex, sexual orientation, color, religion, age, national origin, disability, marital status, or status as a disabled veteran or veteran of the Vietnam Era in all aspects of employment, student admissions and student life, as specified by law.

 In responding to complaints of discrimination, the Office of Diversity and Inclusion will:

 - take appropriate action to provide appropriate remedies when necessary

 - handle complaints on a case-by-case basis

 - protect the privacy of all those involved to the fullest extent possible

 In accordance with existing policies and laws, every effort will be made to protect the privacy of all individuals throughout all phases of the complaint investigation and resolution process.
 Information about complaints will be maintained in confidence to the fullest extent possible.
 Additionally, Federal law prohibits retaliation.
 Adverse action against any individual who files a complaint, or assists or participates in any manner in an investigation, proceeding, or hearing is against the law.